aximilli1212/peterhdd.github.io/_posts/2020-03-03-using-cloud-firestore-in-flutter.md

 ------------

-You can also chain `where()` queries, but if you are using `isEqualTo` with any other range comparision or with `arrayContains`, then you need to create a composite index.
+You can also chain `where()` queries, but if you are using `isEqualTo` with any other range comparison or with `arrayContains`, then you need to create a composite index.
 Example:

 ```dart
 void _onPressed() async {